navikt/eessi-pensjon-saksbehandling-ui/README.md

 ### Production

 Run  `run-build.bat` (Windows) or `./run-build.sh` (Mac/Linux).
 It will compile less and JS code, and build a minimized package ready for production deployment.

+### Docker

+The apps docker image builds on [pus-decorator](https://github.com/navikt/pus-decorator).
+Use Dockerfile_sbs and Dockerfile_fss to build images for sbs and fss respectively.
+The dockerfiles sets some options as defined in [pus-decorator-README](https://github.com/navikt/pus-decorator/blob/master/README.md).
+The image uses the proxy_[fss/sbs].json files to define proxy paths to eessi-pensjon-frontend-api-[fss/sbs].

 ## Troubleshoot